Board Paper of Class 10 2011 Maths (SET 2) - Solutions

 - Question 16

-Draw a line segment AB of length 7 cm.
-Using ruler and compasses, find a point P on AB such that .VIEW SOLUTION
+Draw a line segment of length 6 cm.
+Using compasses and ruler, find a point P on it which divides it in the ratio 3:4.VIEW SOLUTION

 - Question 17